It's his annual appeal. Mad Money host Jim Cramer wants you to place a couple shares of this stock in the stockings.» Read More

 Cramer thinks there’s a problem lurking inside the market, and it could knock stocks at any given moment.

-Mad Money host Jim Cramer looks how geopolitics impacted today's decline.
+Mad Money host Jim Cramer analyzes the proximate causes behind last week's decline.

 The Fast Money traders share their final trades of the day.